-Planning permission has recently been approved for the development of a new centre in Braemar at the Princess Royal & Duke of Fife Memorial Park, the venue for the annual Highland Games.
-The development is for the construction of a new Highland Games Centre to provide year round visitor attraction and facilities, primarily associated with the history and function of the existing games site.
+Development of a new highland games centre in Braemar at the Princess Royal & Duke of Fife Memorial Park has recently been completed.
+This new Centre will provide a year round visitor attraction and facilities, primarily associated with the history and function of the existing games site.
 It will include a gallery, exhibition hall, café and gift shop, office, and general service areas.